har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 ![](/assets/2021-05-14/msto-landingpage.PNG)

-Both buttons' URLS redirect to an external page.
+Both buttons' URLS redirect to an external page, **giveladieslove.com**.
 They are not links to pages within the **msto.me** website.
 We can inspect them for more detail:

 ![](/assets/2021-05-14/msto-links-analyzed.PNG)

+To recap, Dana's profile provides two different links.
+They both lead to different pages.
+However, both those pages lead to the same page, **giveladieslove.com**.

 ## UTM Campaign